The Benefits of Mediating Intellectual Property Disputes

 News

-To ensure that we offer the best in intellectual property (IP) mediation, ADR Systems has assembled an all-star panel of IP neutrals, including some of the field’s most prominent attorneys.
+To ensure that we offer the best in mediation for intellectual property disputes, ADR Systems has assembled an all-star panel of IP neutrals, including some of the field’s most prominent attorneys.
 However, it might not be clear why you and your client should consider fee-based private mediation for your IP matter when it is often possible to obtain it without charge through a federal magistrate judge.

 First, private mediation may be pursued without filing a lawsuit, and may allow lawsuit to be avoided.
 This is not true of mediation through a magistrate judge.
 Furthermore, the incremental cost of pursuing mediation through a private provider is likely to be only a fraction of the fees associated with filing any suit in this area.